dscarrig/lotr-quote-project/README.md

 The quote search page allows the user to enter a string and search for any quotes containing that string.
 The user can also select a character from the drop down to narrow down the quotes.
 If the user selects a character and clicks search with an empty search form, they will be shown every quote said by that character.
 Users can favorite or unfavorite quotes here as well.

 To run this site locally, a file called access_token.py must be present with ACCESS_TOKEN = TOKEN in it.
 The TOKEN value must be obtained from https://the-one-api.dev be registering an account.
 A postgresql database called lotrdb must be created and seed.py must also be run before starting the application.
+The site is also hosted on https://lotr-quote-game.herokuapp.com/